 Yet, its treasures are no less majestic and larger than life than any other city in Rajasthan.
 And maybe, because of it being off the tourist radar, it is that much more appealing.

-Surrounded by miles of flat ground it was crucial for Nagaur’s rulers to defend their trading hub.
+It was crucial for Nagaur’s rulers to defend their trading hub since the town was surrounded by miles of flat ground.
 The Nagavanshis, followed by the Chauhans, Muslims, and from the 18th Century onward, the Rathore Rajputs all built and rebuilt the city’s most impressive and prominent landmark: the Nagaur Fort or Ahhichatragarh meaning the Fort of the Hooded Cobra.
 Continue reading